LonnyGomes/vjs-video/README.md

 ## Basic usage

 The `vjs-video` directive is designed to be non-invasive and easy to use.
-Add the directive to a video tag styled for video.js and that's all that's needed to initialize the `video.js` libaray on your video.
+Add the directive to a video tag styled for video.js and that's all that's needed to initialize the `video.js` library on your video.

 Before using the directive, be sure to include it as a dependency within your angular app: